-The Town of Gorham has the legal authority to adopt land use and control measures to reduce future flood losses pursuant to Title 30-A MRSA, Sections 3001-3007, 4352 and 4401-4407.
+The Town of Gorham has the legal authority to adopt land use and control measures to reduce future flood losses pursuant to Title 30-A MRSA, Sections 3001-3007, 4352 and 4401-4407, and Title 38 MRSA, Section 440.

-The National Flood Insurance Program, established in the aforesaid Act, provides that areas of the Town of Gorham having a special flood hazard be identified by the Federal Emergency Management Agency and that floodplain management measures be applied in such flood hazard areas.
+The National Flood Insurance Program, established in the aforesaid mentioned Act, provides that areas of the Town of Gorham having a special flood hazard be identified by the Federal Emergency Management Agency and that floodplain management measures be applied in such flood hazard areas.
 This Ordinance establishes a Flood Hazard Development Permit system and review procedure for development activities in the designated flood hazard areas of the Town of Gorham, Maine.

-The areas of special flood hazard, Zones A and A1-3O, are identified by the Federal Emergency Management Agency in a report entitled "Flood Insurance Study - Town of Gorham, Maine, Cumberland County," dated April 15, 1981 with accompanying "Flood Insurance Rate Map" dated October 15, 1981 and "Flood Boundary and Floodway Map" dated October 15, 1981, which are hereby adopted by reference and declared to be a part of this Ordinance.
+The areas of special flood hazard, Zones A and A1-30 and AE, for the Town of Gorham, Cumberland County, Maine are-identified by the Federal Emergency Management Agency in a report entitled "Flood Insurance Study - Town of Gorham, Maine, Cumberland County, Maine" dated April 15, 1981June 20, 2024 with accompanying "Flood Insurance Rate Map" dated June 20, 2024October 15, 1981 and "Flood Boundary and Floodway Map" dated October 15, 1981, as amended, which are hereby adopted by reference and declared to be a part of this Ordinance.